 - Theresa May says the internet must now be regulated

-It all comes right down to one key creative selection: specifically, portraying Julius Caesar as Donald Trump.
+It all comes down to one key creative selection: portraying Julius Caesar as Donald Trump.

-As a result, Julius Caesar has been drawn into the perpetual outrage machine that powers contemporary American political media.
+As a result, Julius Caesar was drawn into the perpetual outrage machine that powers contemporary American political media.
 Right-wing stores consisting of Breitbart and Fox News have expressed horror over the Public Theater’s unique staging of the play, in which a blond, coiffed baby-kisser who resembles the USA president — he tweets from a golden bathtub and wears a red tie, and his spouse has a Slavic accessory — is assassinated in Act III under an American flag, via a solid that carries women and minorities.
-Though the play, being more than four hundred years antique, never mentions Trump’s name, the resemblance turned into referred to by critics who have been present on the display’s previews, and their evaluations had been picked up by the broader conservative media.
+Though the play, being more than four hundred years old, never mentions Trump’s name, the resemblance has been referred to by critics who have been present in the display’s previews, and the broader conservative media have picked up their evaluations.

 “NYC Play Appears to Depict Assassination of Trump,” Fox’s headline reads.
-(Readers ought to click a “study full article” button, 5 paragraphs into the tale, to learn what the play is.)
+(Readers should click a “study full article” button five paragraphs into the tale to learn the play.)

-Certainly, there’s a protracted tradition in the theater of shock, as well as provocative political protest.
-And private agencies are loose to sign their values through pulling sponsorship or marketing from whatever they prefer, whether it’s Bill O’Reilly’s show, Breitbart’s website, or a manufacturing of a Shakespearean play dressed as much as “initiate and offend” the president of the US and some of the people who assist him.
-Individuals, too, are unfastened to act as buyers and purchasers, assisting each the art and the businesses they trust and talking towards the ones they find offensive.
+Certainly, there’s a protracted tradition in the theater of shock and provocative political protest.
+Private agencies are loose to sign their values through pulling sponsorship or marketing from whatever they prefer, whether it’s Bill O’Reilly’s show, Breitbart’s website, or the manufacturing of a Shakespearean play dressed as much as “initiate and offend” the president of the US and some of the people who assist him.
+Individuals, too, are unfastened to act as buyers and purchasers, helping each other with the art and the businesses they trust and talking towards the ones they find offensive.

-It additionally makes you surprise whether they’re acquainted with Julius Caesar.
+It additionally surprises you whether they’re acquainted with Julius Caesar.

-Every summer, the Public Theater — regularly stated certainly as “the Public” — tiers a sequence of performs at Central Park’s Delacorte Theater below the auspices of its Shakespeare in the Park software.
-Typically the program features Shakespearean performs and now and again different, similar classic works (through Chekhov or Ibsen, as an example).
-Hopeful attendees input a lottery for tickets, that are unfastened but in the very high call for.
+Shakespeare Inside the Park takes a long way in infusing Bard’s plays with fresh relevance.
+Every summer, the Public Theater — regularly stated as “the Public” — tiers a sequence of performances at Central Park’s Delacorte Theater below the auspices of its Shakespeare in the Park software.
+Typically, the program features Shakespearean performances and, now and again, different, similar classic works (through Chekhov or Ibsen, for example).
+Hopefully, attendees will input a lottery for unfastened tickets, but they will be very high in demand.